dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

                 *   *Selected*

-                    Choose one of the following options:

-                    *   **Use Project Default** --- Sets the maximum amount of solver-access time to the lower of either the value in the **Project Member Default Solver Access Limit** field or the sum of the project's active solver-access time records.
+                Sets the maximum amount of solver-access time to the same as that of the project's **Default Solver Access Limit** field.

-                    *   **Unlimited Access to Project Solver Time** --- Sets the maximum amount of solver-access time to the full monthly solver-access time allocated to the project as determined by the sum of the project's active solver-access time records.

-                    *   **Custom Amount** --- Sets the maximum amount of solver-access time to the lower of either this custom value or the sum of the project's active solver-access time records.

-Once people occupy seats in a project, they have the privileges associated with their role as described in :ref:`admin_user_roles`; for example, access to the project's solvers.

 .. _admin_member_status_viewing: